 - The additional revenue will advance racial and economic equity.
-Proponents argue that the surtax will help to bridge racial and economic gaps by redirecting wealth from the highest-income taxpayers - who are predominantly white - to more diverse communities.
-In a state like Massachusetts with a fairly regressive tax structure and a fairly progressive spending structure, "anything that raises taxes on high earners is going to shift dollars and services toward lower-income folks, including in communities of color."31 - The additional revenue generated by the surtax will fund much-needed improvements to school systems in lower-income areas32 and crumbling transportation infrastructure.33 The
+Proponents argue that the surtax will help to bridge racial and economic gaps by redirecting wealth from the highest-income taxpayers who are predominantly white to more diverse communities.
+In a state like Massachusetts with a fairly regressive tax structure and a fairly progressive spending structure, "anything that raises taxes on high earners is going to shift dollars and services toward lower-income folks, including in communities of color." - The additional revenue generated by the surtax will fund much-needed improvements to school systems in lower-income areas and crumbling transportation infrastructure.
+The corresponding need for additional revenue is fiscally irresponsible.
+Critics argue that the surtax is a solution to a nonexistent problem.
+Because it is working with a significant budget surplus (much of which is attributable to unspent COVID-19 relief funding), Massachusetts does not need the additional projected revenue.
+Critics also argue that the additional revenue is unnecessary because Massachusetts already spends more per student than almost every other state and has not proven that it can spend existing infrastructure funds efficiently.
+Support for the surtax can generally be

-25 See, e.g., Michael Lucci, "Millionaires' Tax Take Two; Massachusetts Legislature Moves Forward Millionaires' Tax," Tax Foundation (June 24, 2019) ("Perhaps equally concerning from a governance perspective is that policymakers could not easily adjust course on tax policy if they find that the new tax surcharge hurts the dynamism of the Massachusetts economy.").
+&lt;sup>25 See, e.g., Michael Lucci, "Millionaires' Tax Take Two; Massachusetts Legislature Moves Forward Millionaires' Tax," Tax Foundation (June 24, 2019) ("Perhaps equally concerning from a governance perspective is that policymakers could not easily adjust course on tax policy if they find that the new tax surcharge hurts the dynamism of the Massachusetts economy.").

-26 See, e.g., Coalition to Stop the Tax Hike Amendment, Damages Our Economy When MA Already Has a Giant Budget Surplus.
+See, e.g., Coalition to Stop the Tax Hike Amendment, Damages Our Economy When MA Already Has a Giant Budget Surplus.

-27 See Rute Pinho, "Connecticut Income Tax Rates and Brackets Since 1991," Connecticut Office of Legislative Research, at 1 (June 14, 2018) (providing a detailed summary of brackets and rates in different tax years).
+&lt;sup>27 See Rute Pinho, "Connecticut Income Tax Rates and Brackets Since 1991," Connecticut Office of Legislative Research, at 1 (June 14, 2018) (providing a detailed summary of brackets and rates in different tax years).

-28 See Patrick Gleason, "General Electric Shipping Up to Boston, and Connecticut Only Has Itself to Blame," Forbes, Jan.
+See Patrick Gleason, "General Electric Shipping Up to Boston, and Connecticut Only Has Itself to Blame," Forbes, Jan.
 17, 2016.

-29 See, e.g., Tufts, supra note 24 at 4 ("By contrast, half of all milliondollar earners between 1999 and 2007 were one-timers.
+&lt;sup>29 See, e.g., Tufts, supra note 24 at 4 ("By contrast, half of all milliondollar earners between 1999 and 2007 were one-timers.
 This matches what we know about life-cycle earnings.
 It's much more common for families to experience a one-time million-dollar windfall than to make \$1 million year after year: think of dentists who sell their practices, business-owners bought out by their partners, or individuals selling a valuable investment they've held for decades.
 If Massachusetts passes a millionaires tax, such households would pay the surtax in their one high-earning year, and likely never again."); Coalition to Stop the Tax Hike Amendment, "Taxes the Nest Eggs of Homeowners, Retirees and Small Businesses."

-30See, e.g., Coalition to Stop the Tax Hike Amendment, id.
+$^{30}\mbox{\it See, e.g.}$ , Coalition to Stop the Tax Hike Amendment, id.

-31Tufts, supra note 24 at 6.
+Tufts, supra note 24 at 6.

-32Colin Jones, "A Millionaire Tax Is Necessary to Advance Critical Education Investments in Massachusetts," Massachusetts Budget and Policy Center (Apr.
+&lt;sup>32Colin Jones, "A Millionaire Tax Is Necessary to Advance Critical Education Investments in Massachusetts," Massachusetts Budget and Policy Center (Apr.
 4, 2022) ("Massachusetts enacted a seven-year funding plan in 2019 to improve education equity and quality, called the Student Opportunity Act (SOA).
 This state law did not identify a specific ongoing source of revenue to pay for the plan.
 This means that revenue from FSA will be an important part of keeping the SOA on track.").

-33See, e.g., Kurt Wise, "'Millionaire Tax'" Would Make Massachusetts Tax System Fairer," Massachusetts Budget & Policy Center (Apr.
+&lt;sup>33 See, e.g., Kurt Wise, "'Millionaire Tax'" Would Make Massachusetts Tax System Fairer," Massachusetts Budget & Policy Center (Apr.
 7, 2022) ("We can repair and upgrade our crumbling roads, bridges, and public transit systems.").